Moshe Ya'ish al-Nahari: Defence

 The suspect, Abdul Aziz Yahya Al-Abdi, claimed he was a representative of the Mujahideen in Yemen and the Horn of Africa.
-He initially refused his Yemeni lawyers who had volunteered to defend him and demanded an American lawyer chosen by the U.S. Embassy in Sana'a, claiming that while his Yemeni lawyers would be murdered for representing him, an American lawyer could be protected.
+He initially refused his Yemeni lawyers who had volunteered to defend him and demanded an American lawyer chosen by the U.S. Embassy in Sanaa, claiming that while his Yemeni lawyers would be murdered for representing him, an American lawyer could be protected.
 Al-Abdi's trial, held in the criminal court of Amran Governorate, started on 22 December 2008.
 Al-Abdi admitted in court that he killed al-Nahari "to get closer to Allah" saying that he had warned the Jews months ago either convert to Islam or leave the country.

 Attempting to avoid the death penalty, Khalid al-Shalali, one of Al-Abdi's lawyers, told the court that his client was mentally unfit and suffering from schizophrenia when the murder was committed.
 Al-Abdi's medical report was presented.
 The report, which recommended that he be committed to a mental hospital, noted that he had murdered his wife five years earlier, but had avoided prison by paying her family compensation.
 While his lawyer was reading the report, Al-Abdi said "executing me is better than putting me in a sanatorium, I'm very well."
 He then turned to the victim's father and widow saying "I killed him while I was very well, they deceive you."
 The lawyers also presented to the court a document signed by 40 men from the tribe of Al-Abdi witnessing that he was suffering psychotic problems.